snysik1337/Mic-Switcher/README.md

 # Mic Switcher

-A small Android (Kotlin) app that lists the microphone inputs currently available on the device — built-in mic, wired headset, USB mic, connected Bluetooth mic — and lets you pick which one to record from.
+A vibecoded small Android (Kotlin) app that lists the microphone inputs currently available on the device — built-in mic, wired headset, USB mic, connected Bluetooth mic — and lets you pick which one to record from.
 Recording is written as a WAV file so you can verify the switch actually changed the